scivey/dedelimit/README.md

 Use Cases
 ------------
-This module was created to recreate objects from delimited property lists in the `name` attributes of HTML form inputs, e.g. from the following Handlebars view:
+This module was created to rebuild objects from delimited property lists in the `name` attributes of HTML form inputs, e.g. from the following Handlebars view:

 ```html
 <form action="/customers/{{_id}}" method="post">